OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_4_ui_preview.md

 The following assumes the Bugzilla adapter is running at `localhost:8080/OSLC4JBugzilla`

-In Firefox or Chrome, open the Poster plugin.

-for the __URL__ field, type the URL for a single bug:
+Using Postman, Insomnia, or another REST client, input the following for the __URL__ field:

     http://localhost:8080/OSLC4JBugzilla/services/{productId}/changeRequests/{bugId}